 Board of Directors

-Steve Heurung is Board Chair and an Environmental Analyst in the Environmental, Energy and Land Use group at the law firm of Stoel Rives.
+Steve Heurung is an Environmental Analyst in the Environmental, Energy and Land Use group at the law firm of Stoel Rives.
 He is based in the firm’s Minneapolis office and assists clients with brownfield redevelopment and on other environmental issues such as transactional due diligence, permitting and compliance.
 He has extensive experience with local and state brownfields funding, obtaining over $35 million in brownfields investigation, cleanup, and redevelopment grants supporting Minnesota municipalities and private entities with their brownfields redevelopment efforts.
 Steve also assists with the management of environmental investigation and cleanup projects and helps secure environmental liability protections for property acquisition, redevelopment, and use.

 Margaret Knowlton is the Director of Environmental Risk for The Opus Group.
 She is responsible for development and administration of corporate environmental risk management programs, initiation of environmental policies and procedures, and management of environmental risk, issues, and due diligence.
 Margaret has extensive experience with environmental due diligence, site remediation, risk analysis, and environmental insurance.
 She has managed numerous brownfield redevelopment projects, established the Opus environmental insurance program, and has developed corporate best management practices, policies and procedures utilized nationwide.